benon33/benmok/Assignment5/index.md

-__Exercise 1.4.__ Use the Aggie corpus to answer the following questions.
+Use the Aggie corpus to answer the following questions.
 Use plots to support your analysis.

 * What topics does the Aggie cover the most?
 Do city articles typically cover different topics than campus articles?